kfjahnke/envutil/README.md

 On my system, the native video player displays the video, but vlc and lux don't - obviously I am missing something, and help with ffmpeg would be welcome!
 This feature might be modified slightly to accept parameter sets from a stream.
-Here's an example of the first few lines of a sequfile for a plain pan with camera hfov of 90 degrees in 1-degree steps (second column):
+Here's an example of the first few lines of a seqfile for a plain pan with camera hfov of 90 degrees in 1-degree steps (second column):

     90 0 0 0